 Our faculty have testified before Congress and advised legislators on gun control, anti-trafficking legislation, poverty programs, education programs and many other issues; worked with community partners around North Carolina on issues; created a nurse home-visiting program that reduces child abuse; supported schools to facilitate language and literacy skills for English learners; helped teachers implement high-impact instructional strategies; designed a community-based program for caregivers of veterans; and produced thousands of research findings that contribute to the knowledge base for evidence-driven policy.

-The Center for Child and Family Policy pursues science-based solutions to important problems affecting today’s children and families.
-The Center emphasizes the bridge from research to policy and practice through an integrated system of research, teaching, service and policy engagement.
+The renowned Center for Child and Family Policy pursues science-based solutions to important problems affecting today’s children and families.

 Policymakers and the public need updates on how families are faring during the COVID-19 crisis.
 A research project by Anna Gassman-Pines draws on data from an ongoing study of over 1,000 service workers with young children.
 Economic instability remains high, food insecurity has increased, and safety nets are not reaching everyone.
 She provides recommended actions for policymakers to keep struggling families afloat.